 No one wants to admit to having a favorite child, but who's your favorite chicken and why?

 Her name is Olive.
 She was donated to me by a friend as the rest of her flock had been munched by coyotes and raccoons leaving her all alone.
 Chickens are flock animals and can get very depressed on their own.
 Olive is smart, friendly, and lays wonderful huge, khaki-colored eggs.
 She also likes to fly onto my shoulder – like a parrot.

 What's a day in the life of your backyard chickens?

-They are given breakfast around 8am and after that are let out of their pen to roam the hillside and graze on the grass.
-We fortunately have a lot of space [for the outskirts of Los Angeles].
+They are given breakfast around 8 am and after that are let out of their pen to roam the hillside and graze on the grass.
+We, fortunately, have a lot of space [on the outskirts of Los Angeles].
 They like to spend their day scratching around for bugs, pecking in the dirt, fluffing about in dust baths, preening themselves, and generally having a lovely life.
-Once every 25 hours they lay an egg.
+Once every 25 hours, they lay an egg.
 Unless they are broody or molting or not in the mood….
-I tend to put them back in their pen around 4pm – any later and I’m risking a coyote or raccoon attack.
+I tend to put them back in their pen around 4 pm.
+Any later and I'm risking a coyote or raccoon attack.
 As the sun sets, they take themselves to bed in their coop.

 What do your backyard chickens eat?

 I usually feed my ladies organic layer pellets, scratch corn, and all our kitchen scraps (though I draw the line at chicken and fish).
 They love beet and carrot tops, spinach, and corn on the cob.
 When its very hot I might treat them to a watermelon.
 But the best nutrition comes from the grass, chemical free plants, and insects they find when they are free ranging in the garden.
 They will eat almost anything – I've even seen them eat lizards and a tarantula.